oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 *   SR-IOV: SR-IOV capable hardware in bus with enough bandwidth to accomodate VFs
 *   RHEL7 or newer (kernel >= 3.6)

+### Only passing part of the devices in an IOMMU group

+"It's never been a requirement to pass through all devices within an IOMMU group to a guest.
+IOMMU groups are the unit of isolation and therefore ownership, but VM assignment is still done at the device level.
+Users may choose to leave some devices in the group unassigned.
+For instance with Quadro assignment, due to hardware issues with legacy interrupt masking, we do not support assignment of the audio function even though it's part of the same IOMMU group as the graphics function.
+For a supported configuration, the audio function should remain unused and unassigned to the VM."

+* Alex Williamson

 ### Engine, frontend side

 This feature will be accessible only in WebAdmin UI since basic users should not manipulate host and it's devices.
 The list of host devices will be visible in Host Sub Tab and in Vm Sub Tab.
 Vm's HostDevice SubTab will have the added ability to assign/unassign given host device to VM. ![](Host_Dev_SubTab2.png "fig:Host_Dev_SubTab2.png")